 About collecting frames

-If Evoke detects an issue with setting the origin, it displays the following information so that you can take the appropriate action:
+If Evoke detects an issue with setting the origin, the tooltip for the Set Origin button displays the following information in the format 'Collecting frames (reason origin can't be set)' so that you can take the appropriate action:

 Set the floor plane